-One of the greatest things about interior decoration is being able to let your imagination run wild and organise the elements to your own liking, especially if you’re dealing with your own home.
+One of the greatest things about interior decoration is being able to let your imagination run wild and organize the elements to your own liking, especially if you’re dealing with your own home.

-You can finally combine pieces you favour, regardless of their style.
+You can finally combine pieces your favor, regardless of their style.
 However, achieving the right balance of contrasting and miscellaneous elements requires some expertise and knowledge of the basic rules of eclectic design.
 Here are the main things you should pay attention to.

 The gist of it